ashcza/Vici-Team/README.md

 ![GroupPage.png](http://res.cloudinary.com/ashcon/image/upload/v1475734103/vici/pickteams.gif)

 #### Selecting Teams
 The group organizer can organize members who have RSVP'd to the most recent event.
 The members automatically populate with the option to assign users to a black or white team.
+Clicking on the Text Teams button sends out team assignments to only the users who have RSVP'd to the event.
+Below is a sample text message a member would receive.

 ![GroupPage.png](http://res.cloudinary.com/ashcon/image/upload/v1475730308/vici/giphy_2.gif)

-#### Text Teams
-Clicking on the Text Teams button sends out team assignments to only the users who have RSVP'd to the event.
 __________

 ### Group Members Tab